 The Board will review public comments before taking a vote on the proposed NSPIV finding.
-The meeting location and date will be posted on our website prior to December 1, 2017.
 The meeting agenda will be posted on our web site one week prior to the meeting.

 Please direct comments to: email@example.com.
 There will also be an opportunity for public comment at the board meeting.
 Please contact Lauren Faccinto at 916-297-6660 with questions or concerns.

 Proposed NSPIV Finding Memo Oroville 679 (274 KB)

 Proposed NSPIV Finding Maps (274 KB)

 UPDATE: On February 5, 2016 the California Department of Water Resources withdrew interest in recieving a fee title donation to 23 acres in the Oroville planning unit.
 As a result, the lands subject to the recommendation below will be retained by PG&E.